leonard-gleyzer/connex/docs/index.md

     network, opt_state, loss = step(network, optim, opt_state, X, y)
 ```

-Now suppose we wish to add connections 1 &rarr; 6 and 2 &rarr; 11, and remove neuron 9:
+Now suppose we wish to add connections 1 &rarr; 6 and 2 &rarr; 11, remove neuron 9, and set the dropout probability of all hidden neurons to 0.1:

 ```python
 # Add connections